Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change (Palgrave Macmillan, 2016).

 When I began studying the impact of new media in Egypt in 2006 the Internet was new and social networking usually took place at a bar.
 But after spending just one day on the ground I became fascinated by the centrality of media in youth activism and the emerging Egyptian blogosphere.
-Not long after I started my research, I started to believe that indeed these Internet-based ICTs could have profound cumulative effects, and presented a paper at the IAMCR conference in Cairo based on my initial research entitled ‘The Revolution Will be Blogged: Cyberactivism in Egypt.’
+Not long after I started my research, I started to believe that indeed these Internet-based ICTs could have profound cumulative effects, and presented a paper at the 2006 IAMCR conference in Cairo based on my initial research entitled ‘The Revolution Will be Blogged: Cyberactivism in Egypt.’
 But as the process of writing stretched over the years the cumulative effect of a politics of small things became even more apparent when President Hosni Mubarak stepped down in 2011 amid mass mobilization.
 I have continued to observe the nexus of media, technology and rights from a range of vantage points: as a journalist at an Arab media outlet, from a human rights NGOs, and from the United Nations.
 These different, multifaceted perspectives have made it clear that even without revolutionary change, the findings presented in my book have implications for social movements across the world.
 More about the core issues covered in my book here.

-From Brotherhood to Blogosphere in Media Evolution on the Eve of the Arab Spring
+From Brotherhood to Blogosphere in Media Evolution on the Eve of the Arab Spring (2016)

 “The blogosphere of the Muslim Brotherhood, a highly textual counterpublic within an often sedentary and reactive citizen audience, became, along with the April 6 youth movement, perhaps the most organized social public in uneasy friction with the state.”